 When performing certain tasks I often tend to access the same set of web sites.
 By curating my work space with Optimal Access I have total awareness of where everything is and this allows me to navigate and access my information more efficiently.

-The key feature in Optimal Access as a Context Management tool is ease of authoring your context.
+The key feature in KBrowser is ease of organizing and re-organizing access to all your information no matter where they are.
 You can create new groups, move tabs between groups and curate and organize articles with ease.

 Let’s take a look and see how it works: